zeux/niagara/README.md

 # Requirements

 The renderer was originally written using Visual Studio and targeted Windows desktops with modern Vulkan drivers.
-Since then the development platform has switched to Linux, but you can still build and run it on Windows.
+Since then the development platform has switched to Linux, but you can still build and run it on Windows - via CMake.

 # Building